Tarzan (book series): The Return of Tarzan (1913)

 Meanwhile, Hazel Strong has reached Cape Town where she meets Jane and her father, Professor Porter, together with Jane's fiancé, Tarzan's cousin William Cecil Clayton.
 They are all invited on a cruise up the west coast of Africa aboard the Lady Alice, the yacht of another friend, Lord Tennington.
 Rokoff, now using the alias of M. Thuran, ingratiates himself with the party and is also invited along.
 The Lady Alice crashes into the same derelict ship Tarzan found, and it sinks, forcing the passengers and crew into the lifeboats.
 The one containing Jane, Clayton and "Thuran" is separated from the others and suffers terrible privations.
 Coincidentally, the boat finally makes shore in the same general area that Tarzan did.
 Unknown to the three, it is but a few miles from the landing site of the other life boats.

-The three construct a rude shelter and eke out an existence of near starvation.
+The three construct a crude shelter and eke out an existence of near starvation.
 After some weeks, Jane and William Clayton are surprised in the forest by a lion.
 Clayton loses Jane's respect by cowering in fear before the beast instead of defending her.
 But, they are saved from attack when the lion is suddenly speared and killed by an unknown hand.
 Their hidden savior is in fact Tarzan, who leaves without revealing himself due to seeing Jane in the arms of Clayton.
 Jane breaks off her engagement to Clayton, finally gathering the courage to follow her heart and not marry a man she does not love.

 Later Jane is kidnapped and taken to Opar by a party of the Oparian ape-men who were pursuing their escaped sacrifice, Tarzan.
 The ape man learns of her capture and tracks them, managing to save her from being sacrificed by La, who is crushed by Tarzan's spurning of her for Jane.

 Tarzan and Jane make their way up the coast to the former's boyhood cabin, where they encounter the remainder of the castaways of the Lady Alice, except for Clayton.
 D'Arnot is there with his naval ship and is preparing to rescue and return the party to civilization.
 "Thuran" is exposed as Rokoff and arrested.
 The missing Clayton had been very ill and was abandoned by Rokoff at the location where he, Rokoff and Jane's boat had landed.
 Jane and Tarzan go to find him, but he dies in spite of Tarzan and Jane's efforts to help him.

 Tarzan weds Jane and Tennington weds Hazel in a double ceremony performed by Professor Porter, who had been ordained a minister in his youth.
 Then they all set sail for civilization, taking along the treasure Tarzan had found in Opar.